TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-longtermbackupretention.md

 ## **Recommended Steps**
 You can [manage LTR for your database](https://docs.microsoft.com/azure/sql-database/sql-database-long-term-backup-retention-configure) via the Azure Portal, PowerShell, or the REST API to:

-* Change policy configuration:
+* Change policy configuration, including:
-  * Weekly backup retention
+  * How long to keep weekly backups
-  * Monthly backup retention
+  * How long to keep the first backup of each month
-  * Yearly backup retention
+  * Which weekly backup of the year to take for annual backups
-  * Week of year for yearly backup
+  * How long to keep annual backups
 * View backups
-* Restore from a backup
+* Restore from backups
 * Delete backups

 ## **Recommended Documents**